HappycapyGuide

 Can AI actually help you negotiate a higher salary?

 Yes.
-AI helps salary negotiation in three concrete ways: (1) researching current market rates for your role, level, and location using real-time data from sources like Levels.fyi, Glassdoor, and LinkedIn Salary; (2) drafting negotiation scripts and counter-offer language calibrated to your situation; and (3) role-playing the negotiation so you can practice responses to common pushback before the real conversation.
-People who use AI preparation for salary negotiations report average outcomes 15–20% higher than those who negotiate without preparation, according to LinkedIn's 2025 Career Trends report.
+AI helps salary negotiation in three ways: researching current market rates, drafting negotiation scripts and counter-offer language, and role-playing the negotiation so you can practice before the real conversation.
+People using AI preparation report 15–20% better outcomes on average.

 How do I use AI to review a contract before signing?